 Five status LEDs on the left side give operational status of items related to the menu system.
+The LEDs will blink when changes to menu items are being saved to the non-volatile memory.

-VIDEO This green LED will be On when you are in the Video menu.
-The front panel display will show various items in the Video menu.

-TIMEDODE This green LED will be On when you are in the Timecode menu.
-The front panel display will show various items in the Timecode menu.

-UTIL This green LED will be On when you are in the Utility menu.
-The front panel display will show various items in the Utility menu.

-STATUS This green LED will be On when you are in the Status menu and one of the status displays is being displayed on the On screen display.

-DISPLAY This green LED will be On when you are not in one of the Setup menus.
+- VIDEO: This green LED will be On when you are in the Video menu.
+The front panel display will show various items in the Video menu. - TIMEDODE: This green LED will be On when you are in the Timecode menu.
+The front panel display will show various items in the Timecode menu. - UTIL: This green LED will be On when you are in the Utility menu.
+The front panel display will show various items in the Utility menu. - STATUS: This green LED will be On when you are in the Status menu and one of the status displays is being displayed on the On screen display. - DISPLAY: This green LED will be On when you are not in one of the Setup menus.
 See section 3.2.1 for a description of the various front panel displays that can be shown on the front panel display.